zuoerfeng/3Dsim/README.md

 the main function:

-1.Support for 3D commands, for example:mutli plane\half page read\one shot read\ont shot program/Erase suspend/resume..etc
+1.Support for 3D commands, such as: mutli plane\half page read\one shot read\ont shot program/Erase suspend/resume..etc

 2.Multi-level parallel simulation,such as channel/chip/die/plane